 Use a Conditional in our get GeoJSON to determine status

-We have in our document nine icons for differnet wireless companies, such as New Cingular, Verizon, Cello, Salem Cellular, etc. When the GeoJSON is added to the map, we need to check the features when we apply the custom icon to see what the value of feature.property.company is.
+We have in our document nine icons for different wireless companies, such as New Cingular, Verizon, Cello, Salem Cellular, etc. When the GeoJSON is added to the map, we need to check the features when we apply the custom icon to see what the value of feature.property.company is.
 If it is equal to "Verizon", we want the icon to be set to one of the towerXIcon (X = 1, 2, 3..9).
 Here we learned about conditionals, specifically If..
 Else statements.
 To accomplish this, we can put a conditional in our call to the GeoJSON that checks to see if a case status is equal to "Verizon" and then sets an icon, and if it is not, will run the else statement, setting the icon equal to other companies, and so on so forth.
 The code will look like this: